 1. Bookmarks

-A while ago I created a soft that served me as a bookmark manager.
-It had two parts - telegram bot and a web interface.
-The way how it worked was you send a web url and python would scrape the website for the title and assign tags based on some rules.
-For example if domain name is youtube it assigned “video”, if title had words like “python” it assigned “programming” and “python”.
-It used to run on Heroku until it had free tier.
-And telegram bot used to run on my raspberry pi at home.
-The database however is cloud monge, so it is the only thing that is alive now.
-What I would like to do next is create a new version of the bookmarks, and the way how I plan to use LLM is to summarise the content of the page and auto-assign tags.
-We’ll see how it would work.
-I’ll dedicate a separate set of posts under the tag “bookmarx”
+A while ago, I created software that served as a bookmark manager.
+It had two parts - a Telegram bot and a web interface.
+The way it worked was that you would send a web URL, and Python would scrape the website for the title and assign tags based on some rules.
+For example, if the domain name was YouTube, it assigned “video”, or if the title contained words like “Python”, it assigned “programming” and “Python”.
+It used to run on Heroku until they discontinued their free tier.
+The Telegram bot used to run on my Raspberry Pi at home.
+However, the database is still hosted on Cloud MongoDB, so that’s the only part that remains active now.
+What I would like to do next is create a new version of the bookmarks manager, and I plan to use LLM to summarize the content of each page and auto-assign tags.
+I’ll dedicate a separate series of posts under the tag “bookmarx” to this project.

 2. Document retriever